-This major city in Queensland is an excellent starting point for your family’s adventure Down Under.
+This Queensland city is an excellent starting point for your family’s adventure Down Under.

 Located between the Gold Coast and the Sunshine Coast in eastern Australia, Brisbane is a great jumping off point for a family vacation Down Under.
 While many families fly from the United States directly to Sydney to begin their Aussie travels, I’d suggest flying to Brisbane and then ending your tour in Sydney.
 When you price out flights, you’ll find that it’s not more expensive, and you’ll have the added advantage of exploring another family-friendly Aussie city.